linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/09 Swaps.md

 Once the swap is struck, however, its market value will generally no longer be zero, for two reasons.
 First, the forward prices for oil and interest rates will change over time.
 New swaps would no longer have a fixed price of 110.483; hence, one party will owe money to the other should one party wish to exit or unwind the swap.

 Second, even if oil and interest rate forward prices do not change, the value of the swap will remain zero only until the first swap payment is made.
-Once the first swap payment is made, the buyer has overpaid by  $0.483 relative to the forward curve, and hence, in order to exit the swap, the counterparty would have to pay the oil buyer$ 0.483.
+Once the first swap payment is made, the buyer has overpaid by  \$0.483 relative to the forward curve, and hence, in order to exit the swap, the counterparty would have to pay the oil buyer\$ 0.483.
 Thus, even if prices do not change, the market value of swaps can change over time due to the implicit borrowing and lending.

 A buyer wishing to exit the swap could negotiate terms with the original counterparty to eliminate the swap obligation.
 An alternative is to leave the original swap in place and enter into an offsetting swap with the counterparty offering the best price.
 The original swap called for the oil buyer to pay the fixed price and receive the floating price; the offsetting swap has the buyer receive the fixed price and pay floating.
 The original obligation would be cancelled except to the extent that the fixed prices are different.
 However, the difference is known, so oil price risk is eliminated.
 (There is still credit risk when the original swap counterparty and the counterparty to the offsetting swap are different.
 This could be a reason for the buyer to prefer offsetting the swap with the original counterparty.)

-To see how a swap can change in value, suppose that immediately after the buyer enters the swap, the forward curve for oil rises by  $2 in years 1 and 2.
-Thus, the year-1 forward price becomes$ 112 and the year-2 forward price becomes 113.
+To see how a swap can change in value, suppose that immediately after the buyer enters the swap, the forward curve for oil rises by  \$2 in years 1 and 2.
+Thus, the year-1 forward price becomes\$ 112 and the year-2 forward price becomes 113.
 The original swap will no longer have a zero market value.

 # Box I: Enron's Hidden Debt